Related tools

 How does image to PDF conversion work?

-You upload images, reorder them by drag-and-drop, and optionally rotate any image 90°.
-Set page size, orientation, margins, and image fit mode (fit, fill, actual size, or stretch), plus JPEG quality and a custom filename.
-The tool embeds each image as a PDF page and runs entirely in your browser, so your files never leave your device.
+Image to PDF conversion combines multiple images into a single PDF.
+You upload images, optionally reorder them by drag-and-drop and rotate any image 90°, then set page size, orientation, margins, and image fit mode (fit, fill, actual size, or stretch).
+The tool embeds each image as a page, preserves quality (with optional JPEG quality control), and runs entirely in your browser so your files never leave your device.

 What image formats are supported?

-We support JPG, JPEG, PNG, GIF, WEBP, BMP, and other common formats.
-Images with transparency are embedded as PNG; others use JPEG with adjustable quality.
+Our converter supports JPG, JPEG, PNG, GIF, WEBP, BMP, and other common image formats.
+PNG images with transparency are embedded as PNG in the PDF; others use JPEG with adjustable quality.
 You can mix formats in one PDF.

 Can I reorder and rotate images before converting?

 Yes.
-Drag thumbnails to change page order and use the rotate button on each image to turn it 90° clockwise.
-You can also use the up/down arrows.
+Drag thumbnails to change page order, and use the rotate button on each image to turn it 90° clockwise.
+You can also move images up or down with the arrow buttons.
 Order and rotation are applied when you click Convert to PDF.

 What are the image fit options?

-Fit scales the image to fit inside the page; Fill scales to cover the page (cropping if needed); Actual size uses the image's natural size (and fits to page if too large); Stretch fills the page and may distort aspect ratio.
-These apply to all pages.
+You can choose Fit (scale to fit inside the page), Fill (scale to cover the page, cropping if needed), Actual size (no scaling, fit to page if too large), or Stretch (fill page ignoring aspect ratio).
+These apply to all pages in the PDF.

 Can I combine multiple images into one PDF?

 Yes.
-Upload images, add more anytime without clearing, arrange order by dragging, set your options, and convert.
+Upload all images, optionally add more later, arrange order by dragging, set your options, and convert.
 Each image becomes one page.
 You can convert again with different settings without re-uploading.

 Will image quality be preserved?

 Yes.
-You can set JPEG quality for non-transparent images; transparent images are embedded as PNG.
-Use the in-browser preview to check quality before downloading.
+You can set JPEG quality (slider) for non-transparent images; transparent images are embedded as PNG.
+Fit mode and page size control how images are scaled.
+Preview the PDF before downloading to check quality.

 Is my image data secure?

 Yes.
 All conversion runs in your browser.
-Images are never uploaded to a server, and no data is stored or transmitted, so your files stay private.
+Images are never uploaded to a server.
+No data is stored or transmitted, so your files stay private and secure.

-Can I customize page size, orientation, and filename?
+Can I customize PDF page size, orientation, and filename?

 Yes.
 Set page size (A4, Letter, Legal, A3), orientation (Portrait or Landscape), and margins.
-You can also set a custom output filename and preview the PDF before download.
+You can also set a custom output filename (e.g. report.pdf) and preview the PDF before download.

 How many images can I convert at once?